What is in this leaflet

 ATORVASTATIN SZ is used to lower high cholesterol levels in your blood.

-ATORVASTATIN SZ also helps reduce the risk of having a heart attack or stroke in people who have high blood pressure and coronary heart disease (CHD) or who have multiple risk factors for CHD, including diabetes, a history of stroke, or small blood vessel disease.
+ATORVASTATIN SZ also helps reduce the risk of having a heart attack or stroke in people who have high blood pressure and coronary heart disease (CHD) or who are at risk of CHD.
+Examples of risk factors for CHD, include diabetes, a history of stroke, or small blood vessel disease.

 What is cholesterol?